 Do you have a favorite “too pretty” yarn that has been sitting in your stash for a while?
 This gorgeous gray Chroma Twist has been sitting on my shelf for far too long and I decided it was time to turn those hanks into a scrumptious and cozy fall accessory.

 You guys know I love gray.
 This color features a lovely, moody ombre that moves from charcoal to light gray and back. (called “Wednesday” 😆)

-The gray on gray with the Fable Fur is beautiful in my opinion but I think a bright, contrasting color would be wonderful as well.
-Fable Fur comes in a few bright colors, I might make another one using the color Paloma, a gorgeous blush color.
+The gray on gray with the fur is beautiful in my opinion but I think a bright, contrasting color would be wonderful as well.

 The fun thing about this crochet cowl is that you can completely change the look by using different yarns to make the stripes.
 I made a sampler with a few different yarn variations (scroll down to see them).
 I think all of them would work and create a completely different looks.

 The effect is created by surface crochet.
 I am excited to show this technique to those of you who haven’t tried it yet.
 It’s EASY and has an amazing look.